fedemartinm/lexical-minifier/README.md

 ```

 ### Usage

+The following code snippet demonstrates the usage of this package.
+You can also see a demo and usage examples in this [sandbox](https://codesandbox.io/s/lexical-minifier-pqwwg7?file=/src/plugins/MinifierPlugin.js).

 ```js
 editor.update(() => {
   // get the minified state, to persist it or do what is necessary